rails/rails/guides/source/engines.md

 The `rake db:migrate` command needs to be run here to ensure that our application has the `users` table for future use.

-Also, to keep it simple, the posts form will have a new text field called `author_name` where users can elect to put their name.
-The engine will then take this name and create a new `User` object from it or find one that already has that name, and then associate the post with it.
+Also, to keep it simple, the posts form will have a new text field called `author_name`, where users can elect to put their name.
+The engine will then take this name and either create a new `User` object from it, or find one that already has that name.
+The engine will then associate the post with the found or created `User` object.

 First, the `author_name` text field needs to be added to the `app/views/blorgh/posts/_form.html.erb` partial inside the engine.
 This can be added above the `title` field with this code: